 Whether over social media or in person, bullying is never okay.
 Unfortunately, many individuals find themselves victims of bullying.
 The most important thing to know as a victim of bullying is that it is not your fault and you are not alone.
 Here at MTD we gathered some tips on dealing with bullying.

 Find a Confidant

 When being bullied, it is important to find a support team you can trust.
 Seek out an adult or a mentor who you are willing to share the scenario with and who can provide you with guidance.
-If the bullying is occuring at school, seek ought a guidance counselor or a teacher.
-If the bullying is occuring at dance, talk to a dance instructor.
-Confide in a manager if it is occuring in the workplace.
+If the bullying is occurring at school, seek ought a guidance counselor or a teacher.
+If the bullying is occurring at dance, talk to a dance instructor.
+Confide in a manager if it is occurring in the workplace.

 Collect the Details

 Recording the events of the situation not only is a way to organize the scenario, but also writing can also be used as a coping method.
 If bullying is going on over social media, take screenshots to document the scenario.
 If the bullying continues your documentation may be needed as evidence.